 Congratulations, one more email deleted from your inbox and bonus, no one is stealing your identity.
 This common phishing method begins with an email or call from a company stating they need you to confirm your account information for your personal bank account or credit card.
 Don’t even think about clicking on the link to confirm your information because your bank would never ask you to confirm such sensitive information via email or phone.
 If you want to act, you can always report fraudulent activity to the Federal Trade Commission by forwarding your email to email@example.com.

 Always Ask Why Someone Wants Your Number

-Sometimes a company might ask for you number; for example, if you are installing a home security system with a two-year contract they will need to run a credit check to see if you meet their requirements.
+Sometimes a company might ask for your number; for example, if you are installing a home security system with a two-year contract, they will need to run a credit check to see if you meet their requirements.
 Before you give out your number ask questions to understand their reasoning for needing this sensitive information.
-If they put your mind at ease and you agree with their answer then go ahead and follow their policy.
+If they put your mind at ease and you agree with their answer, then go ahead and follow their policy.